flowplayer/wordpress-flowplayer/readme.txt

 == Upgrade Notice ==

+= 0.5 =
+* bugs fixed

 = 0.4 =
 * fixes a critical issue with the media library

 = 0.2 =
-Bugs fixed.
+* Bugs fixed.
 Player size is no longer fixed: Works better on different screen sizes.

 = 0.1 =
-This is the first stable release.
+* This is the first stable release.